WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 _open a project_

-I setup to make it easy to open my non-work projects _(in my ~/git directory)_ and my work projects _(in my ~/work directory)_.
-I bound `prefix+c-g` and `prefix+c-w` to open a new session in their respecive directories.
-I like mapping common prefix commands with control so I can keep my pinky mashed on that control key.
+I have set up to make it easy to open my non-work projects _(in my ~/git directory)_ and my work projects _(in my ~/work directory)_.
+I bound `prefix+c-g` and `prefix+c-w` to open a new session in their respective directories.
+I like mapping common prefix commands with control to keep my pinky mashed on that control key.

 ``` bash